zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

 ## Project {#section_sc2_nxb_wdb .section}

-A project is the basic unit of operation in MaxCompute, which is similar to a database.
+A project is the basic unit of operation in MaxCompute, similar to a database.

 Call `get_project` to obtain a project, as shown in the following code: